Pregnant & Craving Ice? Here’s Why…

 What Is Pica About?

 Although not exclusive to pregnancy, Pica is most commonly seen in pregnant women and young children.
-It’s a really strange disorder and the compulsion to eat these non-food objects can be really compelling.
-It can also be really dangerous.
+It’s a strange disorder and the compulsion to eat these non-food objects can be overwhelmingly compelling.
+It can also be very dangerous.

 I remember seeing a woman on the news years ago who had a craving for soil.
 And not just any soil, but the soil that was stuck to the surface of fresh potatoes.
 A craving for soil doesn’t sound too dangerous but that really depends on where the soil comes from.
 It could be full of pesticides, or possibly have animal faeces and parasites in it.
 Yuck!